-In the reporting year, Axpo Power AG made contributions to the decommissioning fund of CHF 7.7. million (previous year CHF 0.0 million) for the Beznau nuclear power plant (KKB) but, as in the previous year, did not make contributions to the disposal fund.
+In the reporting year, Axpo Power AG did not make any contributions for the Beznau nuclear power plant to either the decommissioning fund (previously CHF 8.0 million) or the disposal fund (previously CHF 14.8 million).
+The contributions in the 2017/18 financial year are calculated based on the unaudited decommissioning and nuclear waste disposal costs from the 2016 cost study.
+The previous year's figures, however, are still based on the interim order for 2015 and 2016 for the period from October to December 2016, applying a fixed safety supplement of 30 percent to the total calculated decommissioning and nuclear waste disposal costs.
 The fund contributions by Kernkraftwerk Leibstadt AG and Kernkraftwerk Gösgen-Däniken AG, in which Axpo has significant stakes, are made by the companies themselves.

 The fund contributions are calculated based on the five-yearly cost estimates for decommissioning and dismantling nuclear power plants and disposing of nuclear waste in accordance with the Ordinance on the Decommissioning Fund and the Disposal Fund for Nuclear Installations (DDFO).
 The last cost study was conducted in 2016.
 For the first time, the 2016 cost study used a new cost breakdown structure which is based on international standards.
 As well as basic costs, this also assesses and values forecasting accuracy and opportunities and risks.
 Based on this 2016 cost study, which at the time was still unaudited, the STENFO Administration Committee ordered provisional fund contributions for the years 2017-2021 in December 2016.
 According to this provisional assessment, Axpo Power AG no longer had to pay any contributions for the Beznau nuclear power plant.
 In 2017, the 2016 cost study was audited by the Swiss Federal Nuclear Safety Inspectorate (ENSI) and external national and international experts.
 Based on the findings of the 2016 cost study and the subsequent audits, at the end of 2017 the STENFO Administration Committee made an application to the Federal Department of the Environment, Transport, Energy and Communications (DETEC) to set the likely amount of the decommissioning and disposal costs.
 In April 2018, DETEC decreed that the likely costs of decommissioning the nuclear power plants and disposing of radioactive waste would be higher than those suggested by the STENFO Administration Committee.
 The operators of the nuclear power plants filed an objection against this decree on costs with the Federal Administrative Court.
-In an interim decision of 28 March 2019, the Federal Administrative Court dismissed the objection, which prompted the operators to appeal to the Federal Supreme Court.
 In September 2018, the STENFO Administration Committee ordered revised provisional contributions for the years 2017-2021 for the period until the definitive contribution assessment.
-According to this revised provisional assessment, Axpo Power AG must contribute CHF 2.8 million per calendar year to the decommissioning fund for the Beznau nuclear power plant.
-In addition to the regular payment of CHF 2.1 million (for the period from January to September 2019), a back-payment of CHF 5.6 million was also made during the reporting year to cover 2017 and 2018.
+According to this revised provisional assessment, Axpo Power AG must contribute CHF 2.8 million a year to the funds for the Beznau nuclear power plant.
+The back payment is expected to be made by the end of 2018.
+The definitive contribution assessment is not expected before the end of 2019, once the amount of the decommissioning and disposal costs has been legally determined and once the ongoing revision of the DDFO has taken effect.